s-r-hama/current_weather/README.md

 ## Instructions/Howto

-This script checks the weather status conditions for a specified location.
+This script that will look for the current weather in your locale using a public API

 </br>